FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 This registry allows organizations to request allocations from this registry, but explicit allocations are not always required.
 Any NAI defined in this registry also implicitly defines a subdomain "v.".
-Organizations can can self-allocate in this space, under the "v." subdomain, e.g. "local@example.com.v.tls.eap.arpa".
+Organizations can self-allocate in this space, under the "v." subdomain, e.g. "local@example.com.v.tls.eap.arpa".

 Any domain name which is registered as a Fully Qualified Domain Name